humdrumcomet/LaTeXTutorialSeries/README.md

 2. Press the `Register with Google` button.

-3. Fill in the required information and finish up the registeration.
+3. Fill in the required information and finish up the registration.

-4. Once the registeration process is done, the user will be navigated to the page shown below.
+4. Once the registration process is done, the user will be navigated to the page shown below.

 ![attributes](img/overleafProjectPage.png)